konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 #### Azure Machine Learning perspective
 <img src="docs/images/level3-azureml.png" width-500 /><br/>

+Managed Endpoint is very useful to deploy model into inference environments.
+You can deploy it using Azure ML CLI v2 and automate by using GitHu Actions.

+If you want to put gate between Stage and Production, you can use GitHub environments.

 #### Challenges

+- Model degradation
+    - Model performance degrades over time.
+- Model Retraining
+    - Inference environments are not monitored enough.
+It is difficult to when to retrain model.

 - Deployment
     - Update models with minimal user impact.